 Introduction

-The Department of Business, Energy & Industrial Strategy (BEIS) has lead responsibility for coordinating the response to major incidents for a number of key services and industries, vital to public safety.
+The Department of Business, Energy & Industrial Strategy (BEIS) has lead responsibility for coordinating the response to major incidents for several key services and industries, vital to public safety.

 Policy Details